golovewkin/react-materialUI-firebase-starter/README.md

       REACT_APP_FIREBASE_STORAGE_BUCKET=----
       REACT_APP_FIREBASE_API_ID=----
       REACT_APP_FIREBASE_SENDER_ID=------
-   2. Create firestore database storage
+   2. Create firestore database storage and 'users' collection

- --current
+   3. Setup firestore rules --current
 4. Change title in index.html and favicons
 5. change name in package.json
+6. get a captcha token form Google and put it to the env
-6. npm i
+7. npm i
-6. run script to create an admin
+8. run script to create an admin
+9. npm run TODO
-7. login and create a user
+10. login as an admin and create a user

-8. get a captcha token form Google and put it to the env
+TODO login via google and admin show users that are not in DB TODO my contacts on the landing page user sends request to create a user to admin, admin mail to env